LorinRicker/wallowa/README.md

 Only a few programs in this category do not use OptionParser, and these only require very simple or no command line input; perhaps only an argument value, or nothing at all.

 A different subset of these programs are launched using a rather tricky (at least to derive, not to use now that it's been developed) functional mechanism (ResetGlobbing) which actually temporarily **defeats** the shell's globbing behavior for that one command (and without the user's noticing or bothering with it).
 This is done so that the program/script itself will actually receive the glob-wildcard characters as part of the command line argument values -- the shell does not expand/glob these wildcards, allowing the program to do more advanced things with them, including wildcard expansion on its own terms.
-Programs in this category include the ones which implement the DCL Emulator commands:
+Programs in this category include the ones which implement the OpenVMS DCL Emulator commands:

     * dcl.rb
     * dir.rb